AHAs vs. BHAs – Which ones should you choose? And, more importantly, what are they exactly?

 Side Effects Of AHAs

 The concentration of AHA and the pH of the product have an impact on the side effects.
 The lower the concentration of AHAs in a product, the less likely it is to cause adverse effects.
-Therefore, a daily application by patients with a concentration of up to 20% is usually well-tolerated and has a low risk of adverse effects (5).
+Therefore, application by patients once or twice a week with a concentration of up to 20% is usually well-tolerated and has a low risk of adverse effects (5).

 Mild or severe skin irritation, stinging or burning sensation, discomfort, and redness are some of the short-term side effects that you can experience with excessive usage of AHAs.